erramuzpe/blog/source/_posts/2015-07-20-discussion-and-planning-gui-for-nltsa-and-testing-synchrony-measures.markdown

 ## ** Synchrony measures in ADHD data **

-As we are trying not to evaluate all our measures together at the end, this week we have tried extensively our new dataset from ADHD200 (specific information about the dataset and how we  did our first experiment in previous post[link[).
+As we are trying not to evaluate all our measures together at the end, this week we have tried extensively our new dataset from ADHD200 (specific information about the dataset and how we  did our first experiment in [previous post](http://erramuzpe.github.io/C-PAC/blog/2015/07/09/testing-different-parcellations-over-ad-patients-data/) ).

 We had two measures to test over this data, “phase synchrony index” (which is a self-informative value about the synchrony level of a specific signal) and “phase locking value” (which is the relation between the synchronicity of 2 variables).